chvaldez10/Dayhome-Timesheet/crafts/csv/README.txt

-Put CSV files in here.
+Copy CSV files here with the format `yyyy-mm-dd`.csv.

+Any other filenames are ignored.